-The Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) has developed intervention logic models detailing intermediate steps between intervention recruitment and health outcomes and has used these logic models to structure systematic reviews and meta-analyses to connect evidence along multiple pathways.
+The Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Project has developed intervention logic models detailing intermediate steps between intervention recruitment and health outcomes and has used these logic models to structure systematic reviews and meta-analyses to connect evidence along multiple pathways.
 A standardized systematic review process across the evaluated interventions thus incorporated a range of intermediate behavioral outcomes into a coherent decision analysis model.

 Logic model example